Student loan discharge isn’t a given, but might be worth pursuing

 Despite these standards, it is not impossible.
 One study conducted a couple of years ago estimated that about 40 percent of people who filed for bankruptcy had a decent chance to have at least some of their financial loan burden lessened.

 However, this process is not a simple one.
-People who have filed for bankruptcy might benefit from additional legal advice when they are attempting to do this in order to have a fighting chance for success.
+People who have filed for bankruptcy might benefit from additional legal advice when they are attempting to do this to have a fighting chance for success.

 Source: Bloomberg Businessweek, “You Can Get Student Loans Forgiven in Bankruptcy, but It’s Far From Easy,” Patrick Clark, May 6, 2014